TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 *	Basic knowledge of GemFire
 *	[GemFire version 8.2 or later](https://network.pivotal.io/products/pivotal-gemfire#/releases/4375) installed and running.

-The following section provides instructions to get a two-node GemFire cluster running and to deploy the functions required by SnappyData to access GemFire.
+The following section provides instructions to get a two-node GemFire cluster running and to deploy the functions required by TIBCO ComputeDB to access GemFire.

-**To start GemFire cluster and deploy SnappyData Connector functions**
+**To start GemFire cluster and deploy TIBCO ComputeDB Connector functions**

 1. Start the GemFire shell.

 		$ <GemFire_home>/bin/gfsh
 		gfsh> start locator --name=locator1 --port=55221
-	You need to use a non-default port, as SnappyData uses the same defaults as GemFire.
+	You need to use a non-default port, as TIBCO ComputeDB uses the same defaults as GemFire.

 2. Start two data servers.